rajeshr264/bolt-beginner-hands-on-lab/06-downloading-and-running-existing-tasks/README.md

     Successful on 2 nodes: localhost:2222,localhost:2200
     Ran on 2 nodes in 9.08 seconds
     ```
-3. Using parameters for the package task, install the vim package across all your nodes:
+3. Using parameters for the package task, install the vim package across all your nodes.

+    *Note:* the `--run-as` option will print unsupported warnings for Windows nodes.
+You can ignore the warnings.

     ```
     bolt task run package action=install name=vim --nodes linux_nodes --run-as root